Trusted WordPress tutorials, when you need them most.

 Blogger is designed to be a simple blogging tool.
 That means the things you can do on your Blogspot blog are limited.

 Blogger has a set of built-in “gadgets” that let you add features like advertising, subscription links, a contact form, and more.
-But these gadgets have limited functionality, and there are no alternatives available for them.
+However, these gadgets have limited functionality, and there are no alternatives available for them.
 They’re all provided by Google.

 Blogger layout gadgets